SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 is in the direction of :math:`\mathbf{d}`.
 In this case :math:`|| \mathbf{e_3} || = 0` and it is not
 possible to determine the system :math:`(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3)`.
-In this specific case, the merging is not processed.
+In this specific case, the merging is not proceeded.

 1.3 Merging algorithm for macro-photons
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""